VUEngine/vuengine.github.io/documentation/basics/building.md

 Normally, you'll work in **Beta** mode, which includes a selected set of debug asserts.
 When debugging, you'll want to switch to **Tools** mode, to include the engine's various debugging tools, or to **Debug** mode for the full set of runtime assertions and debug output.
 Be warned that **Debug** mode is heavy on resources and has the potential to slow down your program considerably.
 Finally, to build a releasable ROM, you'll want to build in **Release** mode to get rid of any asserts or debug flags.

+### Debug

+In this mode, the produced ROM will contain all the safety checks that the engine implements with the aim to prevent undefined behavior caused by passing around invalid pointers.

+The calls to `SomeClass::safeCast` will be internally converted into a call to `Object::getCast`, which will perform a RTTI check on the provided pointer to ensure that it is an instance of the intended class.

+The same check will be performed at the start of each class method on the `this` pointer.

+There is a heavy performance hit in this mode and the amount of calls to `Object::getCast` can easily overflow the stack if not careful.
+Because of this, the engine halves the configured target frame rate to mitigate that scenario from happening.

+Debug mode enables the [Developer Tools](/documentation/user-guide/development-tools/).

+### Tools

+This mode removes some of the checks that debug mode enables, letting the games to run at the intended frame rate target, but still enables access to the [Developer Tools](/documentation/user-guide/development-tools/).

+### Beta

+This is the default building mode in [VUEngine Studio](https://www.vuengine.dev/) and is the recommended one for development.
+It disables the [Developer Tools](/documentation/user-guide/development-tools/) and removes the injected of the safety checks added by the transpiler in debug and tools modes, but leaves in the checks performend through the explicit usage of the `NM_ASSERT` macro.

+Although it still entails a significative performance hit that makes ROMs compiled in this mode generally too slow to represent the final game as it should be playable on hardware.

+### Release

+This is the mode intended to produce ROMs that should perform well on the Virtual Boy.
+To acomplish that, it removes almost all but the most critical safety checks that the engine implements, which are only removed by defining the `__SHIPPING` macro through the `EngineConfig` editor.

+It is strongly adviced to not use this mode through development, but only for testing on hardware.

 ## Build Options

 Additional build options are available through the settings dialog.
 These will prove helpful when having to debug harder problems.